MehmetZorlu07/remote-mentoring/wiki/plan.md

   * Finish the remaining features.
   * Research about the institutional validation of academics.
 * **Week 15**
+  * Improve the user interface.
 * **Week 16**
+  * Research about form validation.
+  * Implement form validation.
+  * Research about deployment.
 * **Week 17**
+  * Make a plan for evaluation.
+  * Deploy the application.
 * **Week 19**
+  * Start the user evaluations.
 * **Week 20**
+  * Finish the user evaluations.
+  * Analyse the results.
 * **Week 21**
+  * Start dissertation.
 * **Week 22**
+  * Continue dissertation.
 * **Week 23 [TERM ENDS]**
+  * Continue dissertation.
 * **Week 24** Dissertation submission deadline and presentations.
+  * Finish dissertation.
+  * Record the presentation.
+  * Submit the files.